-As a formal definition, DAM is the management, organization and distribution of digital assets from a central repository.
-It is a system that allows you to manage all your digital assets from one place.
+DAM is the management, organization, and distribution of digital assets from a central repository.

-Of course, any conversation about managing your assets requires knowledge of what digital assets are — photos, videos, illustrations, audio files, documents, design files and presentations.
-In addition, it’s important to understand that all digital assets have a lifecycle.
+Of course, any conversation about managing your assets requires knowledge of what digital assets are.
+Quite simply, they are any digital file, including photos, videos, illustrations, audio files, documents, design files, and presentations.

 What a DAM system allows you to do

 A DAM system gives you the ability to control and manage digital assets throughout their lifecycle.
 Files can be ingested, annotated, cataloged, stored, and shared with specific users.
 Here are a few examples: